GIVE mHealth Doctors Face COVID-19

 Generating Innovation Ventures & Enterprises (GIVE) built a mobile health app for battling infectious diseases.
-It is ready to be implemented for COVID-19.
+It is now being implemented for COVID-19.
 Led by the Harvard Hutchins Mobile Health Fellow and Dr. Leo Grimaldi a Harvard School of Public Health and former White House medical consultant, the innovation was assembled to focus on global borderless diseases.
 The aim was to approach a future where mobile phones are used to conduct patient self-care and patient-to-doctor consultation over one platform.
 It has been tested on three continents and is ready for this timely launch.
 Join us in bringing this to patients in need as soon as possible with your tax-exempt donation.
 By donating to the Harvard study now!

 Exceeding Expectations and Improving Healthcare Data with AI

 We provide access to state-of-the-art healthcare delivery along with the most experienced and dedicated healthcare professionals.
 In 2014, GIVE Inc. established the concept of conducting clinical trials through a mobile health platform.
 Since then, our mission has been to provide quality global healthcare delivery through a mobile platform.

 By applying artificial intelligence, we are now making that possible through the GIVE mHealth "AI & in Mobile Health".

 From managing your own health data to connecting to doctors, our personalized mobile health app allow us to manage whatever health concern our patients might have and empower patients with an AI in mobile health solution.
 Book an appointment today and see what we can do for you or your loved ones.

 The GIVE mHealth medical team led the conducting of global medical missions to developing countries.
 Whether monitoring patients on how to stay healthy, or want to learn about the latest healthcare trends, our mHealth Pilot Program is always accessible and regularly updated to include the most relevant information.